 1. Outside the Coastal Zone: - a. agricultural operations compatible with maintenance of riparian resources; - b. fencing along property boundaries and along EBA setback boundaries to prevent bank erosion and degradation of natural riparian vegetation by livestock; - c. maintenance of existing roads, driveways, and structures; - d. construction of public road crossings; - e. forest management practices as permitted by the State of California or Arcata's Forest Management Plan; - f. construction and maintenance of ~~foot~~ trails for public access; - g. construction and maintenance of utility lines; - h. resource restoration projects; - i. emergency or preventive removal of sediment and vegetation for flood control purposes (only when authorized by the City of Arcata).
 2. In the Coastal Zone: - a. all uses and activities listed in (1) above; - b. public coastal access improvements; - c. boat launching facilities.
 3. If the provisions herein would result in any legal parcel, not on Public Trust lands, created prior to the date of this plan, being made unusable in its entirety for any purpose allowed by the land-use plan, exceptions to the foregoing may be made to allow a reasonable economic use of the parcel, subject to approval of a conditional use permit.
-Any land use, construction, grading, or removal of vegetation which is not listed above shall be prohibited.
+Any land use, construction, grading, or removal of vegetation which that is not listed above shall be prohibited.

 RC-2d The Wetland and Stream Protection Combining (:WSP) Zone.
-The :WSP zone of the Land Use and Development Code shall be applied to all streamside protection areas.
+The :WSP zone of the Land Use and Development Zoning Code shall be applied to all streamside protection areas.
 [The WSP zone should be a land use designation under the NR district, e.g., NR-WSP, NR-AG, NR-TPZ.]

 RC-2e Review and approval of projects affecting streamside protection areas.
-Applications for development on any parcel which is located partially or wholly within an SPA shall be subject to the requirements of Policy RC-1 and RC-2.
+Applications for development on any parcel which that is located partially or wholly within an SPA shall be subject to the requirements of Policy RC-1 and RC-2.

 RC-2f Conservation easement.
 Dedication of a conservation easement, or equivalent deed restriction, encompassing the area within the EBA shall be required as a condition of approval of any discretionary planning permit, including design review, when any portion of the project site falls within an EBA.
-Such easements may be conveyed to the City of Arcata, to another governmental agency which shall manage the easement to protect the EBA's functions, or to an appropriate non-profit entity.
+Such easements may be conveyed to the City of Arcata, or to another governmental agency which that shall manage the easement to protect the EBA's functions, or to a mutually agreeable an appropriate non-profit entity.

 RC-2g Maintenance of streams as natural drainage systems.
-Arcata's creeks carry a significant amount of the City's stormwater.
-Drainage controls shall be enforced through implementation of the Drainage Master Plan, to protect water quality, and minimize erosion, sedimentation and flood impacts to City creeks.
-A comprehensive stream maintenance program shall be prepared to augment stormwater utility rehabilitation projects designed to improve flow capacity, minimize channel erosion, and enhance riparian habitat.
+Arcata's creeks carry a significant amount of the City's stormwater runoff.
+Drainage controls shall be enforced through implementation of the Drainage Master Plan, to protect water quality, and to minimize erosion, sedimentation and flood impacts to City creeks.
+A comprehensive stream maintenance program shall be prepared to augment stormwater utility rehabilitation projects designed to improve flow capacity, minimize channel erosion, and enhance riparian habitat, maintain or improve flow capacity, trap sediment and other pollutants that impair water quality, minimize channel erosion, prevent new sources of pollutants from entering the stream, and enhance instream and riparian habitat.

 RC-2h Restoration of degraded creek resources.
-Portions of Janes, Jolly Giant, Campbell, and Grotzman Creeks are culverted or covered, causing degradation of creek resources. ~~Streams such as Janes Creek have tide gates on creek systems which can bear~~ barriers that prevent anadromous salmonids from accessing critical habitat.
-Furthermore, recreational use ~~can has~~ degraded riparian vegetation along upland reaches of certain creeks (e.g., Jolly Giant, Campbell, and Jacoby Creeks) within Redwood Park and the Community Forest.
-Lack of vegetation along creek courses can cause erosion, resulting in water and airborne impacts.
+Portions of Janes, Jolly Giant, Campbell, and Grotzman Creeks are culverted or covered, causing degradation of creek resources.
+Streams such as Janes Creek have tide gates on creek systems which can be barriers that prevent anadromous salmonids from accessing critical habitat.
+Furthermore, recreational use can has degraded riparian vegetation along upland reaches of certain creeks (e.g., Jolly Giant, Campbell, and Jacoby Creeks) within Redwood Park and the Community Forest.
+Lack of vegetation along creek courses can cause erosion, resulting in water quality and air quality borne impacts.
 Restoration activities for improving degraded stream resources shall include: